pliu898/pliu898/README.md

 # Hey, I'm Patsy 👋

 🐱 I’m a Product Manager living in the UK.
-With genuine interest in avoiding bias and finding the right point of view for my stories.

 🤓 I'm currently learning python and prediective analytics.
 <!---